The Tallis Scholars: Accomplishments

 The Tallis Scholars ensemble contributed to a greater recognition of the choral works of Tallis, Palestrina, Byrd, Tye and de Victoria as well as other European Renaissance sacred and secular composers, while performing over 1,800 concerts around the world and releasing 50 discs.
 The singers have paved the way for many younger groups such as the Sixteen, the Clerks, the Cardinall's Musick, the Binchois Consort, Trinity Baroque, the Gabrieli Consort and Octarium.
 Founded in 1999, the Boston-based early music a cappella ensemble Blue Heron is viewed by some critics as an example of the Tallis Scholars' influence on the American early music scene.

 In 2000, the group established the Tallis Scholars Summer Schools, a program providing amateur singers and promising young professionals the opportunity to be coached by Phillips and other members of the ensemble in their specialist repertoire.
-The programme now includes three courses which take place in Oakham in the United Kingdom, Seattle in the United States and Sydney in Australia.
+The programme included three courses which took place in Oakham in the United Kingdom, Seattle in the United States and Sydney in Australia.

 Various members of the group have scholarly interests in addition to their activities as professional musicians.
 Phillips has published the scholarly text English Sacred Music 1549–1649.
 Sally Dunkley, Francis Steele and Deborah Roberts have all worked as music editors and publishers with interests spanning the Renaissance and early Baroque music.
 Andrew Gant is also organist at the Chapel Royal.

-The Tallis Scholars have performed and recorded Russian Orthodox repertoire, including music by Sergei Rachmaninoff and Igor Stravinsky, and contemporary works by Norbert Moret, Ivan Moody, Arvo Pärt, John Tavener and Eric Whitacre.
+The Tallis Scholars have performed and recorded Russian Orthodox repertoire, including music by Sergei Rachmaninoff and Igor Stravinsky, and contemporary works by Norbert Moret, Ivan Moody, Arvo Pärt, John Tavener, Eric Whitacre, and Nico Muhly.